Ezrnest/Ancono/README.md

 # Ancono

-An object-oriented math library on JVM platform.
+An object-oriented and functional view of mathematics besides a math library on JVM platform.

 ---